b3yc0d3/rule34Py/README.md

 source venv/bin/activate
 ```

-To deactivate the virtual environment type the following in your terminal
+To deactivate the virtual environment type the following in your terminal.
 ```
 deactivate
 ```